Eight Tips for Feeling More Energetic

 Posted Nov 09, 2009

-Feeling energetic is a key to feeling happy.
+Feeling energetic is a key to happiness.
 Studies show that when you feel energetic, you feel much better about yourself.
 On the other hand, when you feel exhausted, tasks that would ordinarily make you happy—like putting up holiday decorations—make you feel overwhelmed and blue.

 When my energy feels at a low ebb, I try one of these techniques (well, first I drink something with caffeine in it, but if I feel like I need to take further steps, I try these strategies):

-1. Exercise—even a quick ten-minute walk will increase your energy and boost your mood.
+1. Exercise—even a quick 10-minute walk will increase your energy and boost your mood.
 This really works!
 Try it!